Last Updated: March 14, 2019

-Ahh… London.
 If there’s one place that’s just as much a melting pot of cultures as Singapore, it’s the capital city of the United Kingdom.
-The food scene there just keeps getting better and better, which is why it’s one of the top holiday destinations for Singaporeans.
+The London food scene just keeps getting better and better, which is why it’s one of the top holiday destinations for Singaporeans.

 And as a Singaporean living in London, I can safely say that you can take the girl out of Singapore, but you can’t take Singapore out of the girl – I may be thousands of miles from my sunny hometown, but I still love a good bargain.

 London’s a lush destination but it’s not exactly cheap.
 I mean, just compare the pound to our Singapore dollar… you see where I’m going with this.
 That being said, there are loads of food spots around the city that serve value-for-money grub, and Beigel Bake is probably the most famous of them all.

 Located along popular Brick Lane (known for cheap curries and hipster cafes), the bakery has been serving up pastries and hot bagels (or beigels) since 1974 – the most iconic one being the Salt Beef Bagel that’s put this London takeaway joint on the map.

 The baked goods are made in the traditional Jewish style, since the bakery is owned by a Jewish family who set up shop way back when Brick Lane (and the surrounding area) was still home to a large Jewish community.

 The bakery produces about 7,000 bagels every day, making that the bestselling item.
 But you’ll also be tempted by loads of affordable sweet treats like Eccles Cakes (£0.80, approx. S$1.40) and Apple Slices (£0.70, approx. S$1.25), as well as an assortment of freshly-baked loaves of bread.